n3oltd/support/docs/01-engage/02-accounts/04-account-profile/04-feedbacks/index.md

 ---
-title: View Feedbacks in an Account's Profile
+title: Feedbacks
 sidebar_position: 4
 ---

-An account owner can view all the records of feedbacks made throughout in the form of a list in their profile via the **Feedbacks** option.
+An account can view all the records of feedbacks made throughout in the form of a list via the **Feedbacks** option in the profile.

 ## Create a New Feedback

-You can create a new feedback via the **Add New Feedback** option.
-For more details, go to the Create Feedback Section(link).
+You can create a new feedback(link) via the **Add New Feedback** option.

 ![Create Feedback](./add-button.png)

-## Explaining Feedback Record List
+## Feedback Record List

-The record list of all the feedbacks contain:
+The record list of all feedbacks contains multiple parameters.
+You can view the name and description of each feedback by clicking the **+** option.

 1. **Reference Number:** Individual identification number of each feedback.
 2. **Date:** The date when feedback was created.